jaabberwocky/shoe_scanner/README.md

 # Shoe Scanner!

-Uses a simple requests/BS4 combination, along with AWS Lambda and SNS topic, to automatically scan a website to see if it changed.
+Uses a simple requests/BS4 combination, along with AWS Lambda and SNS topic, to automatically scan a website to see if it changed and then alert if so.
 Website is here: [URL](https://eflash-sg.doverstreetmarket.com/password).

 Architecture:
 ![architecture](https://s3-ap-southeast-1.amazonaws.com/tobiasleong/lambda_architecture.PNG)